detectivesifat/downloadyoutubevideos/README.md

 ***Automated Way*** <br><br>

-Simply Download the file and run it as Admin
+Simply Download the file and run it as Admin <br>
+Tips: keep the file in a seperate folder